 The working landscape shifted dramatically over the past month.
 With most offices around the world temporarily closed, parents, and teachers find themselves adjusting to life while working from home.
-But this isn’t the normal work from the home situation because children are home too!
+But this isn’t the normal work from home situation because children are home too!
 Now, parents, especially parents who are teachers, must divide their time between children and work and sustain educational pursuits outside of the classroom.
 No matter what you do for a living, establishing a healthy learning environment for your child is as important as your job while you work from home.

 Challenges For Parents And Children